 Report: What are stock exchanges for?
 And why should we care?

-June 2019 • Unlocking capital markets • by by William Wright
+June 2019 • The Purpose of Finance • by by William Wright

 This report analyses the changes in the world of stock exchanges, equity markets and the new issue market over the past 50 years.
 It highlights the vital role that stock exchanges play in the economy, analyses the main drivers of the significant changes over the past few decades – and suggests how we can get exchanges back on track.